-- 69. An entity may use the premium allocation approach set out in paragraphs 55-56 and 59 (adapted to reflect the features of reinsurance contracts held that differ from insurance contracts issued, for example the generation of expenses or reduction in expenses rather than revenue) to simplify the measurement of a group of reinsurance contracts held, if at the inception of the group: - (a) the entity reasonably expects the resulting measurement would not differ materially from the result of applying the requirements in paragraphs 63-68; or
+An entity may use the premium allocation approach set out in paragraphs 55-56 and 59 (adapted to reflect the features of reinsurance contracts held that differ from insurance contracts issued, for example the generation of expenses or reduction in expenses rather than revenue) to simplify the measurement of a group of reinsurance contracts held, if at the inception of the group:

-- (b) the coverage period of each contract in the group of reinsurance contracts held (including insurance coverage from all premiums within the contract boundary determined at that date applying paragraph 34) is one year or less. - 70.
-An entity cannot meet the condition in paragraph 69(a) if, at the inception of the group, an entity expects significant variability in the fulfilment cash flows that would affect the measurement of the asset for remaining coverage during the period before a claim is incurred.
-Variability in the fulfilment cash flows increases with, for example: - (a) the extent of future cash flows relating to any derivatives embedded in the contracts; and - (b) the length of the coverage period of the group of reinsurance contracts held. - 70A If an entity measures a group of reinsurance contracts held applying the premium allocation approach, the entity shall apply paragraph 66A by adjusting the carrying amount of the asset for remaining coverage instead of adjusting the contractual service margin.
+- (a) the entity reasonably expects the resulting measurement would not differ materially from the result of applying the requirements in paragraphs 63-68; or - (b) the coverage period of each contract in the group of reinsurance contracts held (including coverage from all premiums within the contract boundary determined at that date applying paragraph 34) is one year or less. - An entity cannot meet the condition in paragraph 69(a) if, at the inception of the group, an entity expects significant variability in the fulfilment cash flows that would affect the measurement of the asset for remaining coverage during the period before a claim is incurred.
+Variability in the fulfilment cash flows increases with, for example: - (a) the extent of future cash flows relating to any derivatives embedded in the contracts; and - (b) the length of the coverage period of the group of reinsurance contracts held.